BlackFalcons/WiFi-Key-Content-Finder/README.md

 - Displays a list of known WiFi names (SSID).

 ## Storage features
-- Store date when the key was fetched.
+- Store data when the key was fetched.
 - Store WiFi name (SSID).
 - Store the key content of a previously used WiFi network.